 Understanding Orthopedic Conditions

-There is not one single cause of orthopaedic disorders.
+There is not one single cause of orthopedic disorders.
 Traumatic injuries can cause some conditions, such as fractures, like falls or sports accidents can cause.
 Some states might arise from prolonged stress on particular joints or muscles or from using them excessively.
-In addition to environmental and lifestyle factors, genetic predisposition, autoimmune diseases, infections, and age-related degeneration can all play a role in developing specific orthopaedic ailments.
+In addition to environmental and lifestyle factors, genetic predisposition, autoimmune diseases, infections, and age-related degeneration can all play a role in developing specific orthopedic ailments.

 Common Orthopedic Conditions